Muscle is made up of mostly protein, so it’s no surprise that a high-protein diet can help you build more of it.

 And a larger and more recent review of the research determined that for most, there aren't any beneficial effects of eating more than 1.6 grams of protein per kilogram or 0.72 grams per pound of body weight (13).

-All of these recommendations fall within the range suggested by the American College of Sports Medicine that suggests 1.2 to 2.0 grams per kilogram of body weight (0.54 to 0.9 grams/pound), which would translate to 81 to 136 grams for a 150-pound adult.
+All of these recommendations fall within the range suggested by the American College of Sports Medicine which suggests 1.2 to 2.0 grams per kilogram of body weight (0.54 to 0.9 grams/pound), which would translate to 81 to 136 grams for a 150-pound adult for preserving and building muscle.

-Your ideal protein needs can also depend on your overall calorie intake.
+Your ideal protein needs can also depend on your overall calorie intake per day.

 So, looks like the debate continues around how much protein is actually needed to gain more muscle and we may not get a definitive answer any time soon, due to the multitude of individual differences among us all.